SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

         // see code in file ./service-implementation.js
     }
     ```
-    Add two lines to import the reuse functions in the beginning of the file:
+4. Add two lines to import the reuse functions in the beginning of the file:
     ```javascript
         const reuse = require("./reuse");
         const connectorS4HC = require("./connector-s4hc");
     ```
-    > Note: The code block *Read the S/4 system URL dynamically from BTP destination "sh4c"* reads the URL of the S/4 system used to navigate to the S/4 enterprise project screen.
-We are using the reuse function *getDestinationURL* to read dynamically the BTP destination (refer to file `./srv/reuse.js` for details of the reusable function getDestinationURL).

-    > Note: The code block *Set URL of S/4 enterprise project screen for UI navigation* assembles the URL of the S/4 project screen used for UI navigations lateron.
+5. Add implementation for reading dynamic destination description from BTP provider sub account.
+    ```javascript
+        srv.before("READ", "AuthorReadings", async (req) => {
+            ByDSystemName = await reuse.getDestinationDescription(req,"byd-url");
+            S4HCSystemName = await reuse.getDestinationDescription(req,"s4hc-url");
+        });
+    ```
+    > Note: The resuse function *getDestinationDescription* in [reuse.js](./Applications/author-readings-mt/srv/reuse.js), returns the destination description from BTP subscriber sub account.

-4. Add a new function *getDestinationURL* in the file `reuse.js` in folder `./srv` (Refer to the file to check the required code).
+4. Add a new function *getDestinationURL* in the file [reuse.js](./Applications/author-readings-mt/srv/reuse.js) in folder `./srv` (Refer to the file to check the required code).

     > Note: The reuse function *getDestinationURL* is designed such that it works for single-tenant as well as for multi-tenant applications.
 For single-tenant deployments it reads the destination from the BTP subaccount that hosts the app, for multi-tenant deployments it reads the destination from the subscriber subaccount.
 We achieve this system behavior by pasing the JWT-token of the logged-in user to the function to get the destination.
 The JWT-token contains the tenant information.

-5. Since we are using the npm module *@sap-cloud-sdk/connectivity* in file *reuse.js*, we need to add the corresponding npm module to the dependencies in the `package.json` file:
-    ```json
-    "dependencies": {
-        "@sap-cloud-sdk/connectivity": "^2.8.0"
-    },
-    ```

-6. Add system message in file `./application/author-readings/srv/i18n/messages.properties`:
-    ```javascript
-    ACTION_CREATE_PROJECT_DRAFT=Projects cannot be created for draft author readings
-    ```

-7. Add implementation to expand the author readings to remote projects (OData parameter `/AuthorReadings?$expand=toS4HCProject`) as outlined in code block:
+5. Add implementation to expand the author readings to remote projects (OData parameter `/AuthorReadings?$expand=toS4HCProject`) as outlined in code block:
     ```javascript
     // Expand author readings to remote projects (OData parameter "/AuthorReadings?$expand=toS4HCProject") srv.on("READ", "AuthorReadings", async (req, next) => {